WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    might be impractical to completely achieve due to certificate validation implementations that don't enforce DER encoding or other standard constraints.
-1. If the SHA-256 hash of `main-certificate`'s `cert_data` is not equal to
-   `certSha256`, return "invalid".
-Note that this intentionally differs from TLS 1.3, which signs the entire certificate chain in its Certificate Verify (Section 4.4.3 of {{?I-D.ietf-tls-tls13}}), in order to allow updating the stapled OCSP response without updating signatures at the same time.
 1. Return `certificate-chain`.

 ## Canonical CBOR serialization ## {#canonical-cbor}